 Plan the coverage of live events with a specific audience in mind.
 It must be an audience that would be highly interested in the event and not the “average reader”.
-An average reader is usually the target audience of newspapers but, specifically interested reader is one who looks for more analysis and details.
+An average reader is usually the target audience of newspapers but, a specifically interested reader is one who looks for more analysis and details.
+Such an audience watches live video 3 times longer and comments 10 times more than they would have for a recorded video.

 - Filming for the live broadcast.